 A brief history of the Keck/HIRES planet search can be found here.

 Since we finalized the targets for the paper we have continued to mine the NASA/Keck data archive for new data.
 Starting with the raw images, we generate a logsheet, reduce the raw images to 1-D spectra, and measure Doppler velocities from the spectra, all with our proprietary software.
-Our latest update includes 69,932 Doppler velocity measurements of 1,700 stars, through the end of 2017.
+Our latest update includes 75,062 Doppler velocity measurements of 1,700 stars, through the beginning of the Covid lock-down, 10 March 2020.

 These are both “tar” files.
 Upon downloading them you will need to “un-tar” them.
 In a standard UNIX X-windows environment you can do this as follows: